robcarver17/skipperman/docs/manually_adding_a_sailor.md

 Remember it is possible to edit the cadet details, and these can also be updated by importing a list of club members from Wild Apricot, so don't worry too much if these aren't precisely right.

+Once you are confident then click on `Please check the details again for me` (if it's on screen), and then on `Yes - these details are correct - add this new cadet`.

 # Effects of adding a sailor manually